 Are you looking to make a difference?
 Do you want to shape the course of the communities we work in?
 Do you like to have fun and enjoy collaborating with people?
 You might consider employment with Big Brothers Big Sisters.

 As employment opportunities arise, they are posted below.
 Qualified candidates are encouraged to send resumes to the contacts provided for each position.
-Only those candidates that are being considered will be contacted.
+Only those candidates who are being considered will be contacted.
 No phone calls or e-mail follow-ups please.

 Responsible to: Executive Director